scottmartin924/building-web-apps-node-tutorial/tutorial-notes.md

     * morgan package allows some built-in debugging if you include it as middleware
     * path package allows you to create file paths easily.
 Can use path.join to put together multiple parts of file path
     * CDN are places on iternet w/ common spot to pull css and js from (bootstrap and jquery both have one)
+3. Tooling
+    * ESLint is static code analysis
+    * ESLint provides some style guides for styling code.
+This tutorial uses AirBNB style guide
     *